Canon Decampment: Peque Gallaga

 Director: Peque Gallaga

-Screenwriter: Rosauro Q. dela Cruz
+Screenwriter: Uro Q. dela Cruz

-From a story by T.E.
-Pagaspas
+(From a story by T.E.
+Pagaspas)

 Producer: Regal Films